inkmonk/api-client-python/README.md

 ##GrantForm##

 A grantform is an url for a one time form that you provide to your customers/recipients and ask them to fill out their shipping address.
-You can also let them choose between different SKUS.
+You can also let them choose between different SKUs.
 For eg: You can add 10 different SKUs ( Red Medium, Blue Medium, Red Large etc) of the merchandise 'Contest Tshirt1' to a field in the form.
 You can also specify the quantity of items that can be chosen from that slot.
 Your customer will then see a field in the form with all these choices allowing him to choose between the variations.
 You can also add multiple such fields to the form

 ### Attributes ###